Experiment Design¶

 Conclusion¶

-The intercept likely indicates the presence of unaccounted mass in the system—possibly from the weight pan or the spring itself.
-Although we haven’t tested these hypotheses directly, they provide reasonable explanations for the observed behavior.
-However, in order to account for our observation, the mass would need to be negative.
-The small negative intercept revealed through our analysis highlights an important pedagogical point: real physical systems often contain subtle effects not captured in simplified models.
+The negative intercept indicates the presence of unaccounted mass in the system—specifically from the weight pan and the effective mass of the oscillating spring.
+The magnitude of the intercept (~78 g) is consistent with these contributions.
+This observation highlights an important pedagogical point: real physical systems often contain subtle effects not captured in simplified models.
 Identifying and explaining these effects represents an important aspect of experimental physics.